pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Event Properties

-All Components support the R3F event handlers.
-Additionally, event handlers for `onSizeChange`, `onIsInViewportChange`, and `onScroll` are provided.
+All Components support [all R3F event handlers](https://docs.pmnd.rs/react-three-fiber/api/events).
+Additionally, event handlers for `onSizeChange`, `onIsInViewportChange`, and `onScroll` can be added to all components.

 <details>
-<summary>Table for all event handlers.</summary>
+<summary>View all event handlers</summary>

 | Property             | Type                                                                                         |
 | -------------------- | -------------------------------------------------------------------------------------------- |